levijackson/design-patterns/src/Behavioural/Observer/Notifications/README.md

 The backstory here is that we want to get notified of issues.
-The service that handles alerting will subscribe to the appropriate notifier.
+We have email and Slack available as options.
+The service using the notifier will choose which is the approiate delivery option.
+In some cases it may use multiple.